Moarram/ping-and-ding/README.md

 1. Choose a channel to receive the notifications.
 Copy the webhook URL from the bottom of the "Incoming Webhooks" page.
 Paste this into your config file as the notifier url.

-To send a test notification, edit a target in the config file to expect something that won't happen, such as `status: 0` and run the script.
+To send a test notification, edit a target in the config file to expect something that won't happen, such as `"status": 0` and run the script.
 You should receive a notification in the Slack channel you chose.

 ### Cron
 To call the script on a schedule we can use `cron`.
 This is the standard task scheduling utility on Linux systems, but equivalent tools exist for Windows.